Social Acceptance for ADHD Children

 “My ADHD child is very sensitive and craves to be part of a group at school.
 He tries very hard, but the other kids tend to reject him.”

 Rejection from peers is something all kids experience at one time or another.
-Unfortunately, rejection for children with attention deficit hyperactivity disorder (ADHD) is often the norm.
+Unfortunately, rejection for children with attention deficit disorder (ADHD or ADD) is often the norm.
 As tempting as it may be to solve your child’s problem, first think about how the rejection is demonstrated.
 If it is in the form of harassment, physical abuse, or extreme verbal abuse, it must be reported to school officials or even to law enforcement.

 If your child is being rejected by being ignored or is otherwise socially isolated by his peers, it is best to use this experience as an opportunity to learn coping strategies, social skills, and self-reliance.
 Reporting rejection from peers often increases aggressive behavior from the offenders because they may resent being reprimanded for their behavior.
 As a parent, you must decide whether or not approaching school officials is best for your child.
 When approaching school officials to address issues of rejection by isolation, it is best to enlist the help of the school’s guidance counselor to assist with learning the best approach.